OSGConnect/connectbook/start/jobs/tutorial-command.md

 Tutorial commands
 -----------------

-From the OSG Connect login host **login.osgconnect.net**, the following tutorial commands are available:
+From the OSG Connect login node, the following tutorial commands are available:

 	$ tutorial